sujala/test-idm/performance/README.md

    4.5.
 Generate admin user data: `pushd data_generation && ./generate_files.py -u admins -c admin_file_config.json -o ../identity-perf-agent/localhost/data/identity  && popd`
    4.6.
 Generate regular user data: `pushd data_generation && ./generate_files.py -u users -c file_config.json -o ../identity-perf-agent/localhost/data/identity && popd`
    4.7.
 Generate regular user data: `pushd data_generation && ./generate_files.py -u default_users -c default_user_file_config.json -o ../identity-perf-agent/localhost/data/identity && popd`
+   4.8.
+If you want to test `users in a domain` call, you need to create default users in the domain: `pushd data_generation && ./create_users_in_domain.py -p 10 -n 20 -i users -m 1 && popd`.
+This will also let you specify more than 1 domain, so that you can create users in multiple domains & then the api call will be made for all those domains.
+   4.9.
+Generate users in domain data: `pushd data_generation && ./generate_files.py -u users_in_dom -c users_in_domain.json -o ../identity-perf-agent/localhost/data/identity -i true && popd`
 5. Set up `identity-perf-agent/src/test/resources/application.properties` to the values you want to run with.
 While there are many values, you can figure out the ones you need from your Simulation.
 An example would be in `com.rackspacecloud.simulations.identity.IdentityDemo`:

         val conf = ConfigFactory.load()